luisramosbosch/AspectValidator/README.md

 1. Check minimum installed java version in your system is 17 or higher:   `java -version`
 2. Clone this repository: `git clone https://github.com/luisramosbosch/AspectValidator.git `
-3. Navigate to AspectValidator\target and open the terminal o there.
+3. Navigate to AspectValidator\target and open the terminal on there.
 4. Execute in your terminal: `java -jar AspectValidator-version-SNAPSHOT-uber.jar`
-5. As the folllwing window prompts, please select the intended aspect file to analyse:
+5. As the following window prompts, please select the intended aspect file to analyse:
 ![image](https://github.com/user-attachments/assets/4572d36c-4e04-4ab6-bb67-84ad9c82b149)

-6. The tool will ask you if you want to make a copy of the file (recommended), and after accepting, the file will be inspected.
+6. The tool will ask you if you want to make a copy of the file (recommended), and after accepting it, the file will be inspected.
-7. If you do not want to analize further files, then it woill terminate.
+7. If you do not want to analize further files, then it will terminate.
 8. Two new files will be generated: